Research

 Neuroepigenetics with [11C]Martinostat PET/MRI

-These studies will use a newly developed PET radiotracer, [11C]Martinostat, to quantify the distribution and availability of HDACs in the brain of chronic low back pain (cLBP) patients
+These studies will use a newly developed PET radiotracer, [11C]Martinostat, to quantify the distribution and availability of an epigenetic protein (HDACs) in the brain of chronic low back pain (cLBP) patients

 1) with and without taking prescription opioids, and